-• The electronic shift 4WD system is designed to engage 4x4 HIGH (4WD High) when the vehicle is moving.
-If shifted to 4x4 HIGH (4WD HIGH) while at complete stop, 4x4 may not engage and the illuminate until the vehicle is allowed to move at a speed above 1 mph (1.6 km/h).
+- The electronic shift 4WD system is designed to engage 4x4 HIGH (4WD High) when the vehicle is moving.
+If shifted to 4x4 HIGH (4WD HIGH) while at complete stop, 4x4 may not engage and the 4x4 indicator may not illuminate until the vehicle is allowed to move at a speed above 1 mph (1.6 km/h). - Do not shift into 4x4 HIGH with the rear wheels slipping.